adityajha1606/adityajha1606/README.md

 - implement gradient descent in NumPy - not run provided code, write it myself
 - write SQL with window functions and CTEs without opening a new tab
 - explain ACID, the Linux CFS scheduler, and the TCP handshake from memory
+- hook into browser APIs and manipulate the DOM in ways that actually help people
 - deploy something with a real URL that works on someone else's machine

 ---